-□ Open the Basic Settings &gt; Load/Save dialog. $\square$ Select the table row of the desired configuration profile. $\Box$ Click the $oxed{\equiv}$ button and then the Activate item.
-The device copies the settings to the memory ( $ t RAM$ ) and disconnects from the Graphical User Interface.
-The device immediately uses the settings of the configuration profile. □ Reload the Graphical User Interface. □ Log in again.
-In the Selected column, the checkbox of the configuration profile that was activated before is marked. show config profiles nvm To display the configuration profiles contained in the non-volatile memory (nvm). enable To change to the Privileged EXEC mode. copy config nvm profile config3 To activate the settings of the configuration profile config3 in the non-volatile memory (nvm).
+□ Open the Basic Settings &gt; Load/Save dia □ Select the table row of the desired con · · $\Box$ Click the $\equiv$ button and then the Acti ivate item.
+The device copies the settings to the mer Interface.
+The device immediately uses t mory (RAM) and disconnects from the Graphical User he settings of the configuration profile. ☐ Reload the Graphical User Interface. ☐ Log in again.
+In the Selected column, the checkbox of the marked. he configuration profile that was activated before is show config profiles nvm To display the configuration profiles contained in the non-volatile memory (nvm). enable To change to the Privileged EXEC mode. copy config nvm profile config3 running- config To activate the settings of the configuration profile config3 in the non-volatile memory (nvm).
 The device copies the settings into the volatile memory and disconnects the connection to the Command Line Interface.
 The device immediately uses the settings of the configuration profile config3.